 2.2 Directions

-- Preparation: Begin by gathering all ingredients and equipment, including mixing bowls, measuring cups, cookie sheets, and a rolling pin.
-Preheat your oven to 350°F (175°C) to ensure optimal baking conditions.
+- Get Ready: Gather all ingredients and tools like bowls, cups, pans and a rolling pin.
+Preheat oven to 350°F (175°C) so it’s nice and hot.

-- Mixing the Dough: In a large bowl, whisk together the dry ingredients: flour, ginger, cinnamon, cloves, baking soda, and salt.
-In a separate bowl, cream the softened butter and brown sugar until light and fluffy.
-Add in the molasses and egg, mixing well.
-Gradually incorporate the dry ingredients into the wet mixture until a dough forms.
+- Mix Dough: In a big bowl whisk flour, ginger, cinnamon, cloves, baking soda and salt.
+In another bowl cream the butter and brown sugar till fluffy.
+Add molasses and egg then mix.
+Slowly stir in the dry stuff till dough forms.

-- Chilling the Dough: Once the dough is well combined, wrap it in plastic wrap and chill in the refrigerator for at least 1 hour.
-Chilling helps to firm up the dough, making it easier to roll out and cut.
+- Chill Dough: Wrap dough in plastic and chill in fridge for at least 1 hour.
+Chilling makes it easier to roll out without sticking.

-- Rolling and Cutting Cookies: After chilling, dust your work surface with flour and roll out the dough to about ¼ inch thick.
-Use cookie cutters to create fun shapes and place the cut cookies on prepared baking sheets, spacing them adequately apart.
+- Roll & Cut: Dust surface with flour and roll dough to about ¼ inch thick.
+Use cookie cutters to cut shapes and place on pan, leaving space between them.

 2.3 Expert Tips and Advice